Bow Logo TM 250

 🔁 Step 6: Repeat for Each Surface

-From the main menu, tap Single Scan again and repeat the process for every item you want included in your color strategy.
+Tap Single Scan and repeat the process for every surface that will influence the color strategy.

-When you’re done scanning, return to the main menu and tap on My Favorite Colors.
+When you’re done scanning, return to the main menu and tap My Favorite Colors.

 It may seem like you should choose “Manage and Browse Libraries” — but don’t.
 “My Favorite Colors” is the one you want.